-Agricultural and wildlife use of water: Federal effluent guidelines, per 40 CFR Part 435 Subpart E, require that the discharges of produced water from oil production units be used for agricultural or wildlife propagation when discharged.
-The Wyoming Game and Fish Department has determined that discharge of produced water from all existing WYPDES-permitted oil production units in Wyoming is being used to enhance wildlife propagation and habitat.
-Hence, this facility complies with 40 CFR Part 435 Subpart E, provided that the discharge meets the effluent limits of this WYPDES permit.
+Agricultural and wildlife use of water: Federal effluent guidelines, per 40 CFR Part 435 Subpart E, require utilization of the discharges of produced water from oil production units for agricultural or wildlife propagation when discharged.
+The permittee provided a landowner's statement that the water would be used for livestock watering.
+Hence, this facility complies with 40 CFR Part 435 Subpart E, if the discharge meets the effluent limits of this WYPDES permit.

-Antidegradation, impairment review: The discharge of wastewater and the effluent limits that are established in this permit have been reviewed to ensure that the levels of water quality necessary to protect the designated uses of the receiving waters are maintained and protected.
-An antidegradation review has been conducted and verifies that the permit conditions, including the effluent limitations established, provide a level of protection to the receiving water consistent with the antidegradation provisions of Wyoming surface water quality standards.
-An evaluation has been completed to ensure that the receiving water has not been listed on the 303(d) list as a waterbody that cannot support designated uses.
-The evaluation has revealed that the receiving water is not included on this list.
+Antidegradation, impairment review: The discharge of wastewater and the effluent limits established in this permit ensure that the levels of water quality maintain and protect the designated uses of the receiving waters.
+An antidegradation review verifies that the permit conditions, including the effluent limitations established, provide a level of protection to the receiving water consistent with the antidegradation provisions of Wyoming surface water quality standards.
+In addition, an evaluation of the receiving waters revealed that they are not on the 303(d) list as waterbodies that cannot support designated uses.